minprog/cs50x-1718-1819/problems/hangman/hangman.md

 The first thing to implement is a class called `Lexicon`, which has the responsibility of managing the full word list and extracting words of a given length.
 It can be loaded once and asked for words whenever a new game is started.

-This Lexicon looks quite a bit like the `Dictionary` class from [lecture 6](/lectures/lecture-6).
-Its core functionality is a little bit different:

-- it does not need `size` and `unload`, the latter because it is not needed in Python
-- it does not need to `check` words, but it *does* need to provide words with a certain length

-So to implement this class, create a new python file called `hangman.py` and write a class definition.
-You can re-use the code from `Dictionary` to load the words into a set.

-A method that you need to implement is `get_words(self, length)` which extracts from the master set of words a new set of words that are exactly of length `length`.
-To do this, you can use a *generator expression* which filters the existing set into a new one.
+The Lexicon class should implement two methods: the `__init__(self)` method for creating a Lexicon, a `get_words(self, length)` to extract words of a specific length to play Hangman.
+The structure of your code should be as follows.

+    class Lexicon:
+        def __init__(self):
+            # Load the dictionary of words.
+            pass

+        def get_words(self, length):
+            # Return all words from the dictionary of the given length.
+            # Try doing this with a generator expression to filter the words.
+            pass

 > check50 tests:
 >
-> - dictionary loads without error
+> - Lexicon loads dictionary without error
-> - dictionary responds correctly to get_words(4) (number of words in response)
+> - Lexicon responds correctly to get_words(4) (correct number of words in response)

 ### 2. Testing the `Lexicon`

 Below the `Lexicon` class, you might insert a little bit of code that tests if the class is working correctly.
 For example, try to get words of length 8 and see if the result seems reasonable.
 Start Python *interactively* using:

-	python -i hangman.md
+	python -i hangman.py

 which will load your hangman program, and then at the Python prompt you can enter test commands: